clojure/core.match/README.md

 ---

-`clojure.core.match.core/match-1` is sugar over `match` that allows pattern matching over a single variable, without an "extra" pair of `[]` around the occurances and each pattern row.
+`clojure.core.match.core/match-1` is sugar over `match` that allows pattern matching over a single variable, without an "extra" pair of `[]` around the occurrences and each pattern row.

 ```clojure
 (let [x 3]